 Recommended by: Tom

-‘Push It’, the hit song by hip hop group, is known for being one of the great ‘jokey’ songs of the 1980s.
+‘Push It’, the hit song by hip-hop group Salt-n-Pepa, is known for being one of the great ‘jokey’ songs of the 1980s.
 Its distinctive whispering introduction, and its catchy synth line, instantly resonate with listeners, as well as being great fun to play.
-The song was an enormous success when it was released; it reached number 2 in the UK charts, along with their other hit, ‘Let’s Talk About Sex’, and was nominated for a Grammy award.
+The song was an enormous success when it was released; it reached number 2 in the UK charts, along with their other hit, ‘Let’s Talk About Sex’, and was nominated for a Grammy Award.

 Song Title: Let it Be